MikeWise2718/markdowndocs/gazebo/gazebo.md

 - Don't try and compile it under windows like the docs indicate you should do.
 It is a catasrophy
 - Works well with WSLg, but you need Windows 11

+# Installation
+- ROS1 installations correspond to versions of Ubuntu
+    - Noetic is Focal (WSLg)
+    - Melodic is Bionic (WSLg)

 # Get a turtlebot3 up and running in gazebo
 - Installed Noetic and Catkin via the ROS setup instructions on the ROS site